How Ongoing Support can help

 For example, the The EAF can cover the cost of supports and services so people with disability can do their job and get help with finding a job.

-To get support from Work Assist, you must have worked:
+To get support from Ongoing Support, you must have worked or will work for at least 12 weeks.

 - at least 14 years old